JJPro/OpenGL--Particle-Simulation-with-TransformFeedback-Buffer/README.md

 ### Rubric

 * (33.3%) Project Complection
-  * Was the proposed project completed?
   * Does the project compile and run
   * Is it polished without any bugs (No weird visual artifacts)
 * (33.3%) Technical
-  * Was the implementaiton of the project challenging?
+  * Was the implementation of the project challenging?
-    * Even if you followed some tutoral, it should not be trivial, and have some personal touches to it.
+    * Even if you followed a tutoral, it should not be trivial, and have some personal touche to it.
-  * Did you have to organize/process a sufficient amount of data.
+  * Did you have to organize/process a sufficient amount of data?
   * Was it clear you consulted some outside resources that go above and beyond the scope of this class?
 * (33.4%) Creativity
   * How visually appealing is the scene?
-    * Note: There should be some 'wow' factor.
+    * Note: There should be some 'wow' factor--instructors discretion is used here.
   * How original is the project
     * Again, did you enhance a tutorial and do something unique or just go by the book?